 - Before (or at the start of) the certification inspection, you must also sign a participation agreement.

 - When all is agreed, you will receive the IKB Kip certificate and you will be included in the IKB register.
 You can find more information on this register at IKB Kip certified companies.

-- In principle, a certificate is valid for 1 year.
+- In principle, a certificate is valid until December 31st the next year.